What Child Maintenance Choices do

 Child Maintenance Choices can:

 - explain ways to put in place a child maintenance arrangement, if you don’t already have one

 - help you check if the child maintenance arrangement you have is suitable for you and your child

-- use the online calculator to advise you how much child maintenance should be paid to you under the statutory scheme
+- use the online calculator to advise you how much child maintenance should be paid to you

 - put you in contact with the Child Maintenance Service